Now’s the time for us to help them

 Our oldest strains of carp may have existed for centuries on their own but, in the current climate of predation, poor water quality, fashion for king carp, and angling trends that favour ‘biggest is best’, they face their toughest-ever challenge for survival.

-Please support the Wild Carp Trust to aid our conservation efforts and contact us if you know of a water or waters containing heritage strains of carp, especially if these fish are at risk or if the waters could be leased or purchased by the Wild Carp Trust.
+Please join the Wild Carp Trust or donate to support our conservation efforts and contact us if you know of a water or waters containing heritage strains of carp, especially if these fish are at risk or if the waters could be leased or purchased by the Wild Carp Trust.
 Similarly, should you know of a water that does not contain any other form of carp and might be suitable for stocking with wildies, please let us know.

 Please see the Wild Carp Trust Blog for our latest conservation activities and achievements.